ApplicationCraft/applicationcraft.com/source/developers/documentation/extending-ac/adding-your-own-widgets/custom-properties-dialogs/the-full-dialog-code-example.html.markdown

                 return ret;
             };

-            //
-     : This collects your dialog data into an object (or a value for a really simple dialog) this.collectValue = function(){
+            // **EXP 6** : This collects your dialog data into an object (or a value for a really simple dialog) this.collectValue = function(){
                 var ret = {},
                     dlg = this._tmpDialog;